Good for Novice Owners:

 The American Eskimo’s coat does not tend to trap dirt, so regular brushing usually takes care of keeping their coat clean.
 The occasional bath is every few months is enough to keep this dog’s coat clean.
 Bathing more often than that can lead to dry and irritated skin.

-You will also want to trim your dog’s nails regularly, regularly check their ears weekly and carefully clean them as needed, and take care of your dog’s teeth.
+You will also want to cut your dog’s nails regularly, regularly check their ears weekly and carefully clean your dog’s ears as needed, and take care of your dog’s teeth.
 Monthly nail trimming is usually sufficient.
 If you hear your dog’s nails clicking on the floor in between nail trims, you may need to do it more often.
 Making sure your dog’s ears are dry, clean, and free of debris helps to prevent ear infections.

 Making sure you are brushing their teeth or using an enzyme toothpaste every day is ideal dental care for dogs.
 This helps prevent the tartar buildup that leads to gum disease and tooth decay.
 You can also supplement your dental care efforts with vet-approved dental hygiene chews and treats, and even a specially-formulated dental care diet.